Board Members

 Bonnie Lamdin Phipps, CPA

-Bonnie Phipps is currently a healthcare consultant with a consulting firm in Maryland and a firm in Atlanta.
-Bonnie previously served as a Senior Vice President at Ascension Health and as President and CEO at Saint Agnes Hospital.
+Bonnie Phipps is currently a health care consultant with a consulting firm in Maryland and a firm in Atlanta.
+Bonnie previously served as a senior vice president at Ascension Health and as president and CEO at Saint Agnes Hospital.

-Bonnie held various CEO and CFO positions in healthcare in Atlanta before returning to Baltimore.
+Bonnie held various CEO and CFO positions in health care in Atlanta before returning to Baltimore.
 She holds a BBA, summa cum laude, from Georgia State University and an MPA from the same school and was inducted into the Georgia State Business Hall of Fame in 2005.
 Bonnie is a CPA and a Fellow in the Healthcare Financial Management Association (HFMA) and served as their National Chair in 1992-1993.
 She received her Doctor of Business Administration in 2022.

 In 1996, Bonnie received the Morgan Award for outstanding contributions to the industry from HFMA.
 She was named several times by Becker Healthcare as a Top 100 Healthcare Leader and as a Top 100 Woman in Maryland in 2008, 2010 and to the Circle of Excellence in 2013.
 Bonnie serves on several non-profit boards and a hospital system Board in Chicago.
 Bonnie was appointed by the Governor to the Maryland Health and Higher Education Financing Authority and the Board of the University of Maryland Medical System.